awh44/MemoryManager/README.md

 	output/my_writeback_results.txt

 Also included in this directory is the original correct.txt file as well as a file which contains only the rightmost value field, values\_correct.txt.
+Note that correct.txt has been converted from DOS ("\r\n") line endings to UNIX ("\n") ones and that a newline has been added at the end of the file.

 # Compilation and Output Generation
 Two files for compiling/creating/running are included: